udit-uniyal/accuknox-sast/README.md

 ## How it Works

-- **SonarQube SAST Scan**: The action runs a SAST scan on the specified project in SonarQube, using the provided credentials and project key.
+- **SonarQube SAST**: The action runs a SAST scan on the specified project in SonarQube, using the provided credentials and project key.
 - **AccuKnox Report Generation**: The action uses AccuKnox's Docker container to generate a SAST report.
 - **Report Upload**: The generated report is uploaded to the AccuKnox CSPM panel for centralized monitoring and insights.
 - **Quality Gate Check**: Verifies if the project meets the set quality standards on SonarQube.